 r/socialskills is a subreddit with 6.4M members.
-The most common kinds of discussions are advice requests and pain & anger, and the community frequently discusses social skills, looking for a, apps, friend, and loneliness, and they frequently recommend/review self-help book.
+The community frequently discusses social skills, looking for a, struggling, apps, and friend, and they frequently recommend/review self-help book.

 Social skills are a set of learned abilities for interaction and communication with others.
 Any time you interact with another person, you're using social skills in some way.
 Strong social skills can help build and maintain successful relationships in personal and professional life.
 Note this is not a dating-advice or general life-advice sub.
 Please be sure to read the rules or the auto-sticky (on all posts) before posting.